fbpx

 Cost = $35

-• Glucose: The glucose provides a view of the body’s sugar management.
-The hemoglobin A1C provides a record of the average blood glucose levels over the past 3 months.
+• Hemoglobin A1C: a record of the average blood glucose levels over the past 3 months

 Diabetic Management Panel Explanation Brochure